A selected list of terms used in the Cascade CMS for University of Houston web pages.

 a dynamically tracked association between two assets within a site, created by using a Chooser from one of the CMS editing dialogs.

-Internal Links will be translated into actual web addresses in the page's source code once the CMS creates the actual PHP webpage - which only happens during a publishing step, when a web page file is actually created and written to a server location.
+Internal Links will be translated into hyperlinks using actual web addresses in the page's source code once the CMS creates the actual PHP webpage - which only happens during a publishing step, when a web page file is actually created and written to a server location.
 Prior to publishing, CMS page type assets are basically comprised of a collection of instructions to the CMS on how to build that final web page file and on what will be included in its contents.

 a hyper link created by using a specific URL string to define the link, and which the CMS does not update dynamically (e.g. web address such as http://www.uh.edu/ and which is typed into or pasted into an external link text field, as with the Insert/Edit Link dialog; or, may also be any text-string web address used elsewhere, such as a path in an included script or a manually written anchor tag in the HTML Editor, etc.).